 - After the invoice is paid, then you start work working.

-Following this process is how you protect yourself from online scams as a virtual assistant.
+Following this process is how you protect yourself from online virtual assistant scams.

 - When you interview for some virtual assistant positions, and is a beginner role, sometimes the client will want to take control.